seamusdemora/seamusdemora.github.io/AutoFS-AnExamplePeristentMountForSynologyNAS.md

    # REF: see 'man chflags' for details and options
    ```

-   Note that it is not possible to protect the file `/etc/auto_master` from Apple!
-However, the .backup file (`/etc/auto_master.backup`) can be protected... but just to be sure, I also keep a copy of the backup in `$HOME`!
+   Note that the `immutable` flag will not protect the file `/etc/auto_master` from Apple!
+The backup file (`/etc/auto_master.backup`) can be protected (at least for now)... but just to be safe, I also keep a copy of the `immutable` backup in `$HOME`!

 2. An improvement to the solution in 1. above would be to create a background job using `launchd` that checked an MD5 signature of the `.backup` file to that of the `/etc/auto_master`.
-A mis-match in MD5 signatures could be used to set a notification.
-That's a *future* project.  :)
+A mis-match in MD5 signatures could be used to set a notification, or automatic restoration, but that's a *future* project.  :)

-3. If you happen to have "AppleCare*less*" support for your Mac, do not let one of their ignorant "tech support" staff tell you that NAS is not supported on current versions of macOS for Time Machine backups!
+3. If you happen to have "AppleCare*less*" support for your Mac, do not let one of their ignorant "tech support" staff waste your time after telling you, "*No - NAS is not supported on current versions of macOS for Time Machine backups!*" (Yes - this actually happened to me.)
 In a rare moment of candor, even [Apple says that TM-NAS backup is supported](https://support.apple.com/en-my/guide/mac-help/mh15139/26/mac/26).

 4. If you happen to favor NFS over SMB for network mounts, I found a popular gist for [Automounting NFS shares in OS X](https://gist.github.com/L422Y/8697518) that may be useful.
 Another approach to automounting NFS shares in macOS is provided in the blog post ["Persistent NFS mount points on macOS - Using vifs and fstab to mount NFS shares"](https://tisgoud.nl/2020/10/persistent-nfs-mount-points-on-macos/).

 5. **The AutoFS example here is not the only solution!** Recently (March-April, 2026) I've noticed that there seems to be an increasing number of alternative solutions for persistent network/NAS mounts for use in macOS.
-Perhaps this reflects growing frustration that [Apple - one of the three largest companies in the world](https://www.fool.com/research/largest-companies-by-market-cap/) - has no (actively maintained) solution for this common need ***?!*** Anyway - here's a short list of alternative solutions/approaches gleaned from simple searches on the Internet:
+Perhaps this reflects growing frustration that [Apple - one of the three largest companies in the world](https://www.fool.com/research/largest-companies-by-market-cap/) - has no (actively maintained) solution for this common need ***?!*** Following is a short and incomplete list of alternative solutions for auto-mounting gleaned from simple searches on the Internet:

      -  [Network Share Mounter](https://gitlab.rrze.fau.de/faumac/networkShareMounter) - free, open-source, GitLab
      -  [macOS-Drive-Mounter](https://github.com/PangeranWiguan/macOS-Drive-Mounter) - free, open-source, GitHub